 Is the Pfizer-BioNTech COVID-19 Vaccine safe to use while pregnant or breastfeeding?

 All pregnancies have a risk of birth defect, loss, or other adverse outcomes.
 In the US general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20% , respectively.

 Data are not available to assess the effects of Pfizer-BioNTech COVID-19 Vaccine on the breastfed infant or on milk production/excretion.

 Daily Health News

-The Pfizer-BioNTech COVID 19 vaccine uses messenger RNA -- a type of genetic coding molecule -- to get the body to produce its own copies of a certain coronavirus protien.
-Harmless by themselves, the protien molecules spur the immune system to develop antibodies.
+The Pfizer-BioNTech COVID 19 vaccine uses RNA -- a type of genetic coding molecule -- to get the body to produce its own copies of a certain coronavirus protein.
+Harmless by themselves, the protein molecules spur the immune system to develop antibodies.
 These antibodies protect you against COVID-19 (or at least, the most severe symptoms).
 The vaccine is not approved, but authorized for emergency use to combat the coronavirus pandemic.

 Multimedia: Slideshows, Images & Quizzes

 Rosacea, Acne, Shingles, Covid-19 Rashes: Common Adult Skin Diseases